matt-deboer/mpp/README.md

 Motivation
 ---

-As the recommended pattern for running Prometheus in HA mode is to [run multiple duplicate instances](https://github.com/prometheus/prometheus/issues/1500)
+As the recommended pattern for running Prometheus in HA mode is to [run duplicate instances](https://github.com/prometheus/prometheus/issues/1500)
 (same configuration, scraping the same targets independently), a method is needed to route queries appropriately between those instances to provide a seemless experience for clients when individual instance failures occur.